LuccaSA/lucca-front/README.md

 ## Theming
 ### Palettes

-You can set up a custom palette in palettes.override.scss Your palette will be accessible on some components with `palette-*` classes:
+You can set a custom palette in palettes.override.scss.
+Your palette will be accessible in some components with `palette-*` classes.

 ```
 $palettes: (